SANKARAMDAS/music_app/README.md

 # music_app

-Simple a Music app based on HTML, CSS and JavaScript.
+A simple Music app based on HTML, CSS and JavaScript.

 Simply clone this project and run into your local browse.